XCTEQ/XCFit/README.md

 # XCFit : Full Stack iOS BDD in Xcode

-**XCFit a.k.a ([XCUI](https://developer.apple.com/videos/play/wwdc2015/406/0), [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) and [Fitnesse](https://github.com/paulstringer/OCSlimProject) Integration Tests) is a full stack Xcode BDD framework for iOS apps written in [Swift](https://swift.org).
-XCFit allows us to write BDD Style API/Contract level, UI and Acceptance Tests with Swift in human readable language using tools like Given/When/Then, [Cucumber](https://cucumber.io/) and [Fitnesse](http://fitnesse.org/) in Xcode.
+**XCFit a.k.a ([XCUI](https://developer.apple.com/videos/play/wwdc2015/406/0), [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) and [FitNesse](https://github.com/paulstringer/OCSlimProject) Integration Tests) is a full-stack Xcode BDD framework for iOS apps written in [Swift](https://swift.org).
+XCFit allows us to write BDD-style API/Contract level, UI and Acceptance Tests with Swift in human-readable language using tools like Given/When/Then, [Cucumber](https://cucumber.io/) and [FitNesse](http://fitnesse.org/) in Xcode.
 We can still use Apple's brand new UI Testing framework (XCUI) under the hood of XCFit and Cucumberish.
-XCFit provides automated Xcode templates to setup skeleton of BDD which are available on [Homebrew](http://brew.sh), [RubyGem](https://rubygems.org/gems/xcfit).
-XCFit also packaged as Swift Framework to provide pre-defined BDD Steps written in Swift for Protocol Oriented BDD.
-XCFit Swift framework is available on [CocoaPods](http://cocoadocs.org/docsets/XCFit), Carthage and Swift Package Manager.**
+XCFit provides automated Xcode templates to setup a skeleton of BDD which are available on [Homebrew](http://brew.sh), [RubyGem](https://rubygems.org/gems/xcfit).
+XCFit is also packaged as a Swift Framework to provide pre-defined BDD Steps written in Swift for Protocol-Oriented BDD.
+XCFit Swift framework is available as a [CocoaPods](http://cocoadocs.org/docsets/XCFit), Carthage and Swift Package Manager.**

-> Important Note : XCFit does not support macOS application.
+> Important note : XCFit does not support macOS application.

 ### XCFit